 In developing this site we used the following green ingredients:

-- We educate clients and stakeholders in sustainable alternatives throughout the design process, to make sure the medium matches their message.
+- Client relations We educate clients and stakeholders in sustainable alternatives throughout the design process, to make sure the medium matches their message.

-- We keep office collateral to a minimum, encourage telecommuting, and apply strategies which minimise energy use by our office workstations and servers.
+- Green office We keep office collateral to a minimum, encourage telecommuting, and apply strategies which minimise energy use by our office workstations and servers.

 Defining sustainable ingredients for web design and development will ultimately enable creation of standardised basecode – in short, a 'green boilerplate'.
 Compared to other boilerplates, a sustainable boilerplate would minimise downloads and HTTP requests, and have its design optimised for low-energy end-user hardware.
 Its layout would help designers apply sustainable techniques without diving deep into code or learning command-line tools.